Analysis | What we know about the risk Trump’s infection posed to those around him this week

 For all tarmac meetings: Outdoors, speaking, no masks, short duration, small group.
 Low risk.

-Indoors, speaking, likely well-ventilated, no masks, lengthy duration, distanced from the crowd.
+Indoors, speaking, probably well ventilated, no masks, lengthy duration, distanced from the crowd.
 Medium risk.

 That risk assessment applies to the risk from Trump to the attendees.
-Among the attendees, the risk was greater, given the pool reporter’s description of the audience: “approximately 200 people in the audience, nearly all of them African Americans.
+Among the attendees, the risk was greater, given the pool reporter’s description of the audience: “Approximately 200 people in the audience, nearly all of them African Americans.
 Zero social distancing.
 A great many not wearing masks.”

 After the Atlanta event, Trump traveled back to D.C. for a roundtable event at his private hotel in the city.
 It’s not clear how many people attended.

-Indoors, speaking, likely well-ventilated, likely no masks, lengthy duration, likely intimate group.
+Indoors, speaking, probably well ventilated, probably no masks, lengthy duration, probably an intimate group.
 High risk.

 That evening, Trump had a rally at an airport in Newport News, Va.